AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: Background Concepts

-In the context of joint velocity control and data collection schedule for MUPDM, ICL enables an LLM to make task-specific decisions without explicit parameter updates.
-Formally, a task demonstration
+In the context of joint velocity control and data-collection scheduling for MUAPM, ICL enables an LLM to make task-specific decisions without explicit parameter updates.
+Formally, a task demonstration set

-consists of $n$ example input-output pairs sampled from a joint distribution \(P(X, Y)\), where each input $x_i$ may encode information such as UAV state (e.g., battery level, queue length, channel condition, location), and the output $y_i$ may correspond to optimal velocity and data collection schedule.
+consists of $n$ example input--output pairs sampled from a joint distribution $P(X,Y)$, where each input $x_i$ may encode UAV and sensor state information (e.g., battery level, queue length, channel condition, and location), and the output $y_i$ may correspond to a velocity-control and data-collection scheduling decision.

 A task query